Melbourne Cup Betting, Tips, Odds, Horses & More 2025

 When it comes to the favourite and the Melbourne Cup, it’s best to look past them.
 On average, only one in five of the winning horses was the favourite.
 The last favourite to win was Fiorente in 2013, even then the starting price was $7.00!
 The shortest-priced favourite in recent years was Incentivise in 2021, with a starting price of $2.90, but he could only manage second place.

 Entires have had the most success in the Melbourne Cup, with 72 wins in total.
-While 4YOs narrowly beat out 5YOs as the most successful age of Melbourne Cup winners, at 46 and 45, respectively.
+While 4YOs and 5YOs are now tied as the most successful age of Melbourne Cup winners, at 46 winners each.
 As well as this, since the year 2000, we have seen eight international runners take out the Melbourne Cup.

 Melbourne Cup Horses

 The goal at hand?
-To provide you with some of the top horses that have ever competed (and won) the Melbourne Cup, and boy there sure are a lot of them!
-Check out the key horses from previous editions of the Melbourne Cup below:
+To provide you with some of the top horses that have ever competed (and won) the Melbourne Cup and boy, there sure are a lot of them!
+Check out the key horses from previous editions of the Melbourne Cup here:

 Archer - 1861 & 1862